SPLATteam/SPLAT-WebGuide/docs/working_with_technologies.rst

 Solar PV, onshore and offshore Wind
 +++++++++++++++++++++++++++++++++++

 .. _hydro_dam:

 Hydro Dam
 ++++++++++

-The sheet manipulates the hydro dams in the model.
+The ``SpecificTechHydroDams`` sheet manipulates the hydro dams in the model.

 :button:`Refresh Sheet` button extracts the technologies that belong to the `TechSetL2`: `Large Hydro Dams`.